Exercise and Sleep

 Yoga: While there are many branches of postural yoga, your average yoga class at a fitness center will constitute a moderate workout which has the added benefit of deep stretching which can release tension that would otherwise prevent you from sleeping.
 Moreover, the focus on breath during a yoga session can be key to alleviate stress and anxiety.

 Walking: A brisk walk will elevate your heart rate sufficiently to generate an aerobic effect.
-At the same time will not make it difficult for you to calm down afterwards.
+At the same time, it will not make it difficult for you to calm down afterwards.
 Walking is also great for creativity and alleviating stress.

 When should I exercise?